 I mentioned on Twitter & Facebook that we went on a little family weekend getaway to Lake Tahoe.
 Amazing members of our family who could not attend our vow renewal gifted us with a week long hotel stay pretty much anywhere we wanted.
-After factoring in airfare (we didn’t want to spend it) and the only time Philip could get away from work, last week was the week.
-Unfortunately Philip had to go on a business trip most of the week, so we opted for a long weekend.
+After factoring in airfare (we didn’t want to spend it) and the only time P could get away from work, last week was the week.
+Unfortunately P had to go on a work trip most of the week, so we opted for a long weekend.

 First of all, our room was amazing.
 It wasn’t the absolute nicest hotel we’ve ever stayed at, but it was perfect for us and what we needed out of a room.
 We stayed at the Americana Village in South Lake Tahoe.
 Some of the online photos are really dated and do not show all the recent upgrades.
 It had a little kitchen, two televisions, sitting area, and a deep soaking tub.
 Perfect for a small family.

 When we first arrived it was 58 degrees at 5pm.
 Worried that skiing was going to be terrible was an understatement.
 The first day there were gusts of up to 50mph and the lifts had to be shut down, so we spent a quiet day indoors and went out for dinner.
 Lucky for us, the temperature dropped below freezing and we got over 12 inches of snow that same night.

 V has seen snow before in Canada and Lake Tahoe last year, but she was too little to play in it.
 We bundled her up in mini sized snow gear and she loved being in the snow.
 Lots of laughing and smiling, enough to make me forget that we’re still experiencing the terrible twos.